flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 ### Part 2. 'const' used on reference

-1. A reference is an alias to a certain object and a reference has to be initialized and cannot redefined;
+a) A reference is an alias to a certain object and a reference has to be initialized and cannot redefined;
-2. A const reference is a reference to const variable and non-const reference cannot be initialized by a const variable;
+b)  const reference is a reference to const variable and non-const reference cannot be initialized by a const variable;

 ```
 const int ival = 1024;